 Phones companies that don’t innovate, will slowly disappear.
 Just take a look at Nokia, Blackberry, Motorola, etc. So don’t fall into that trap to upgrade to a new phone every year, unless if you really have too, and of course if money is not tight for you.

 The operating system is one of the most important things to consider when buying a new smartphone.
 There are basically two major mobile operating systems iOS and Android since Microsoft has stopped supporting Windows phones.
-So, if you still own one, you should consider switching platform because you won’t get any updates in the future.
+So, if you still own one, you should consider switching to another OS platform because you won’t get any updates in the future.

 If you like customization, open-source operating system, Android is your best option.
 However, if you’re into good ecosystem, homogeneity, stability and timeliest software updates, Apple got you covered.
 Don’t get me wrong, Android and iOS are both solid operating systems, but there are some aspects that one handles better than the other.
 It’s just a matter of preference.